The Yoga Institute Recommends – Summer 2025

 Recall, there is no yoga posture named for the “Superior Warrior”.
 Because feeling superior or self-righteous to others is unhelpful to our life’s journey, and to peace and harmony on the planet.

 Through yoga we learn to take refuge in the lightness of not knowing, that we do not always need to have all the answers and feel right, and that we can walk this life peacefully and lovingly with others without trying to recruit them to our way of thinking or feeding our ego by continually reminding ourselves “how wrong they are”.
-We wouldn’t be human if we didn’t form opinions or wish to express them, but we where we deem it necessary to share an opinion, we can practice doing so in a way that doesn’t belittle another’s opinion and cause conflict.
+We wouldn’t be human if we didn’t form opinions or wish to express them, but where we deem it necessary to share an opinion, we can practice doing so in a way that doesn’t belittle another’s opinion and cause conflict.

 Our belief or opinion can be right for us, distinct from the illusion of one single truth.